‘Investing in Individuals, Transforming lives’ encompasses everything we aim for and believe in. Our curriculum is built around this ethos.

 We follow the National Curriculum which is differentiated and adapted according to the diverse needs of our pupils.
 We use a combination of our own schemes of work, the Early Years Foundation Stage, Equals, Chris Quigley ‘Creative Themes’ and recognised accredited modules of work for our older pupils including ASDAN, OCR and, where appropriate we make arrangements for pupils to have the opportunity to study for GCSE’s and ‘A ‘ levels.

-Some of our pupils have challenging barriers to learning including severe and complex needs.
-For those pupils functioning between P levels 1-8 we have developed the Informal and Semi formal curriculum which is delivered using a thematic approach and highly personalised outcomes.
+Some of our pupils have barriers to learning including severe and complex needs.
+For some pupils functioning between P levels 1-8 we have developed a Semi formal curriculum which is delivered using a thematic approach and highly personalised outcomes.

-Pupils have individual targets, personal learning plans, and timetables to meet individual needs.
+Pupils have individual outcomes, personal learning plans, and timetables to meet individual needs.

 A significant number of our pupils have a diagnosis of Autistic Spectrum Condition (ASC).
 Our offer to meet the needs of these pupils includes a wide range of teaching methods, interventions, approaches and strategies to promote and encourage good progress and access to the curriculum.
 The curriculum recognises and supports the predominant difficulties experienced by pupils with an Autistic Spectrum Condition.
 Through all aspects of learning we aim to meet pupils’ needs in terms of ‘social communication’, ‘social interaction’, ‘social imagination’ which includes social instinct and flexibility of thought and behaviour and ‘sensory issues’.